Kansas Military and Veterans Benefits

 Learn more about Kansas State Employee Leave for Military Duty

-Kansas State Employee Veterans’ Hiring Preference: Kansas offers Veterans’ preference when hiring for state employment.
-Eligible Veterans or Spouses who qualify for Veterans' preference are guaranteed an interview and to receive consideration for the position they apply for.
+Kansas State Employee Veterans’ Hiring Preference: Kansas offers Veterans’ preference whenhiring for state employment.
+Eligible Veterans or Spouses who qB2 bomber being refueled mid airualify for Veterans' preference are guaranteed an interview and to receive consideration for the position they apply for.
 The Veterans' preference does not guarantee the applicant a job.
-B2 bomber being refueled in the air
+Those eligible also can receive preference for promotional opportunities, and a higher retention standing during a reduction in the workforce.

 Who is eligible for Kansas State Employee Veterans’ Hiring Preference?
 Kansas provides Veterans’ preference for Veterans who received an honorable discharge and meet the following requirements: